VICTOR-JEON-1998/Realtime_DataPipeline_AWS/terraform/readme.md

-Terraform code that build the pipeline on aws
+Terraform codes that build the pipeline on aws